Common sense: Ethics

 Gadamer came into direct debate with his contemporary Habermas, the so-called Hermeneutikstreit.
 Habermas, with a self-declared Enlightenment "prejudice against prejudice" argued that if breaking free from the restraints of language is not the aim of dialectic, then social science will be dominated by whoever wins debates, and thus Gadamer's defense of sensus communis effectively defends traditional prejudices.
 Gadamer argued that being critical requires being critical of prejudices including the prejudice against prejudice.
 Some prejudices will be true.
 And Gadamer did not share Habermas' acceptance that aiming at going beyond language through method was not itself potentially dangerous.
 Furthermore, he insisted that because all understanding comes through language, hermeneutics has a claim to universality.
 As Gadamer wrote in the "Afterword" of Truth and Method, "I find it frighteningly unreal when people like Habermas ascribe to rhetoric a compulsory quality that one must reject in favor of unconstrained, rational dialogue".

 Paul Ricoeur argued that Gadamer and Habermas were both right in part.
-As a hermeneutist like Gadamer he agreed with him about the problem of lack of any perspective outside of history, pointing out that Habermas himself argued as someone coming from a particular tradition.
+As a hermeneutist like Gadamer he agreed with him about the problem of a lack of any perspective outside of history, pointing out that Habermas himself argued as someone coming from a particular tradition.
 He also agreed with Gadamer that hermeneutics is a "basic kind of knowing on which others rest".
 But he felt that Gadamer under-estimated the need for a dialectic that was critical and distanced, and attempting to go behind language.

 A recent commentator on Vico, John D. Schaeffer has argued that Gadamer's approach to sensus communis exposed itself to the criticism of Habermas because it "privatized" it, removing it from a changing and oral community, following the Greek philosophers in rejecting true communal rhetoric, in favour of forcing the concept within a Socratic dialectic aimed at truth.
 Schaeffer claims that Vico's concept provides a third option to those of Habermas and Gadamer and he compares it to the recent philosophers Richard J. Bernstein, Bernard Williams, Richard Rorty, and Alasdair MacIntyre, and the recent theorist of rhetoric, Richard Lanham.